Guidelines for Hosting Political Candidates or Elected Officials

 Whether any particular activity constitutes impermissible participation or intervention in a political campaign depends on all of the facts and circumstances of the situation.
 However, hosting political candidates and elected officials on campus will always raise issues that must be addressed appropriately and consistently to ensure that improper participation or intervention by the University in a political campaign is avoided.

-The following guidelines have been developed to manage appearances on the Notre Dame campus by all individuals seeking political office or who are elected officials at any level (federal, state, or local).
-The guidelines are based on Internal Revenue Service guidelines for tax-exempt organizations, University historical precedent, academic freedom, and the University’s open speaker policy.
+The following requirements have been developed to manage appearances on the Notre Dame campus by all individuals seeking political office or who are elected officials at any level (federal, state, or local).
+The requirements are based on Internal Revenue Service guidance for tax-exempt organizations, University historical precedent, academic freedom, and the University’s open speaker policy.

-In order to be allowed to speak on campus, an elected official, political candidate, or any surrogate who wishes to speak on their behalf must be either an invited guest of the University President or invited under the sponsorship of an officially recognized University organization or unit.
+- In order to speak on campus, an elected official, political candidate, or any surrogate who intends to speak on their behalf must be an invited guest under the sponsorship of an officially recognized University organization or unit.
+All such invitations must first be approved by the Office of Public Affairs and Communications (firstname.lastname@example.org) and/or the Office of the President (email@example.com), in order to ensure that the invitation complies with the law and that there are provisions for appropriate hosting, including any necessary security.

-- There may be no fundraising of any kind by political candidates, elected officials, political campaigns, political parties, or other political organizations in association with a University event, or on campus in or outside of an election cycle.
+- There may be no fundraising of any kind by political candidates, elected officials, political campaigns, political parties, or other political organizations in association with a University event, whether or not on campus.
+This rule applies during and outside of an election cycle.
 This prohibition also applies to fundraising by student organizations recognized by the University.

 - In accord with IRS regulations that prohibit the endorsement or the appearance of an endorsement of a political candidate by a tax-exempt organization, traditional political rallies are prohibited.
 Rather, any events involving an elected official, political candidate, or a surrogate should be educational in nature.

-- The elected official, political candidate, or surrogate will be introduced by a University representative (which may include student leaders of clubs and organizations), and the introduction and all communication concerning the political guest’s appearance cannot include comments on their qualifications and must explicitly state that the University neither supports nor opposes the candidate.
+- If their visit to campus is approved, the elected official, political candidate, or surrogate will be introduced by a University representative (which may include student leaders of clubs and organizations), and the introduction and all communication concerning the political guest’s appearance cannot include comments on their qualifications and must explicitly state that the University neither supports nor opposes the candidate.

 - No banners, placards, or other signage typically found at a political rally are allowed in or around the venue where the elected official, political candidate, or surrogate is being hosted.